hoytech/quadrable/README.md

 ### Keys

-In Quadrable's implementation of a merkle tree, keys are first hashed and then the bits of these hashes are used to traverse the tree to find the locations where the values are stored.
+In Quadrable's implementation of a merkle tree, keys are 256-bits long and these bits are used to traverse the tree to find the locations where the values are stored.
 A `0` bit means to use the left child of a node, and a `1` bit means use the right child:

 ![](docs/path.svg)

+When using Quadrable as a map (as opposed to a [log](#integer-keys)), keys are first hashed and these hashes are what are used to traverse the tree.
 Keys are hashed for multiple reasons:

+* Keys of any length can be supported, since a hash will always return a fixed-size output.
 * It puts a bound on the depth of the tree.
 Because Quadrable uses a 256-bit hash function, the maximum depth is 256 (although it will never actually get that deep since we [collapse leaves](#collapsed-leaves)).
 * Since the hash function used by Quadrable is believed to be cryptographically secure (it behaves like a [random oracle](https://crypto.stackexchange.com/questions/22356/difference-between-hash-function-and-random-oracle)), the keys should be evenly distributed which reduces the average depth of the tree.
 * It is computationally expensive to find two or more distinct keys whose hashes have long common prefixes, which an adversarial user might like to do to increase the cost of traversing the tree or [the proof sizes](#proof-bloating).